 The three teams presented their strategies to a panel of Aberdeen experts during the June 1 visit.
 MAST Community Charter talked up its diverse portfolio, including stocks like Amazon, Apple, Best Buy and JC Penney.
 It also detailed its short selling strategy, which enabled the team to profit from the falling price of a stock by borrowing a security from a broker and selling it, with the understanding that it must later be bought back and returned to the broker.
 The IMHOTEP team, which used a more traditional “buy low, sell high” strategy, focused its presentation on the strengths and weaknesses of one of its key investments, Exxon Mobil, because of America’s dependence on oil.
 Furness High’s investors researched stock ratings, choosing those companies with a rating of seven or above to include in their portfolio.

-In the end, the IMHOTEP students scored the winning strategy, taking home $50 Barnes & Noble gift cards and $5,000 for their school.
+In the end, the IMHOTEP students scored the winning strategy (becoming the first winners of the KWHS Investment Competition), taking home $50 Barnes & Noble gift cards and $5,000 for their school.
 The team’s thorough stock examination — for instance, evaluating Exxon Mobil’s strengths, weaknesses, opportunities and threats through a SWOT analysis and using Porter’s Five Forces to look at the health of entire industries — contributed to their victory.

 “It was a learning experience,” said Leonard Brown, an IMHOTEP sophomore who led his team’s presentation.
 “I didn’t know what the stock market was.
 I’m not going to say I fully understand it now, but I can speak about it.
 I wouldn’t look at it as a career choice, but maybe I will invest in stock in my private life to have that income.”
 Added teammate Ajee Miller, also a sophomore: “ At first I didn’t want to do this, but I like money.
 I liked the competition and how we held on.
 Even though we started losing money, we didn’t give up.
 I learned a lot.”